aliernfrog/discord-moderatorbot/README.md

 # Features
 ### Media-only channels
 Automatically deletes non-media content from specific channels.
+### Disable replies
+Automatically deletes replies in a specific channel
 ### Automatically start threads
 Automatically starts a thread when a new message is sent in a specific channel
 ### Channel cooldowns